 - Business Climate

 Whether you’re looking for craft beer, strong coffee, a fancy restaurant or a place to meet up with friends or family, Seneca’s has a spot for you.
 Voted the Best Bar and Burger in the Upstate area, The Spot on the Alley hosts special events, live music and other nightly entertainment that you’ll want to mark your calendars for.
 Looking for a sandwich?
 Sink your teeth into a sandwich that’s sure to please from Ye Olde Sandwich Shoppe , Blue Marble, or Presst.
 Not in the mood to eat?
 BREWS on the Alley is proudly Seneca’s first craft beer and coffee experience, offering more than 20 draft beers in addition to canned and bottled beverages.
-Keowee Brewing Co will open their doors in downtown Seneca in first quarter 2019.
+Keowee Brewing Co opened their doors in downtown Seneca in 2019.
 Adding to its reputation as a top lake town, Seneca is home to The Lighthouse on Lake Keowee.
 Whether you choose to arrive by boat or car, The Lighthouse ensures a premier dining and leisure experience.
-Vangeli’s Bistro, Joe’s New York Pizza, Sole Grill and Sushi Bar, Black’s Smokehouse and Paesano’s are other local favorites that showcase the diversity of cuisines offered in Seneca.
+Dimas Bros.
+Cafe, Vangeli’s Bistro, Joe’s New York Pizza, Sole Grill and Sushi Bar, Black’s Smokehouse and Paesano’s are other local favorites that showcase the diversity of cuisines offered in Seneca.